laravel/docs/facades.md

 	}

-> **Note:** You must provide a static method `getFacadeAccessor()`.
-Its job is to return a string with the name of the IoC binding that the facade will utilize.
+Finally, we add our IoC binding, which tells Laravel which object to operate upon when using our Facade.

-Next, we add our IoC binding which tells Laravel which object to operate upon when using our facade.
+	App::bind('payment', function()

-	$this->app->bind('payment', function() {
+	{
 		return new \PaymentGateway\Payment;
 	});

-A great place to register this binding would be to create a new [Service Provider](/docs/ioc#service-providers) named `PaymentServiceProvider`.
-The binding would be added to to the `register()` method.
-You can configure Laravel to load your service provider from the `config/app.php` configuration file.
+A great place to register this binding would be to create a new [service provider](/docs/ioc#service-providers) named `PaymentServiceProvider`, and add this binding to the `register` method.
+You can then configure Laravel to load your service provider from the `app/config/app.php` configuration file.

-Finally, we edit `config/app.php` and make sure that our facade class is listed under 'aliases' with the rest of the facade classes.
-Now, we can call the `process()` method on an instance of the payment class with:
+Next, if we wish, we can add an alias for our Facade to the `aliases` array in the `app/config/app.php` configuration file.
+Now, we can call the `process` method on an instance of the `Payment` class with:

 	Payment::process();

 <a name="mocking-facades"></a>
 ## Mocking Facades

-Unit-testing testing is an important aspect of why facades work the way that they do.
-Check the [Mocking Facades](/docs/testing#mocking-facades) section of the documentation for more information.
+Unit testing is an important aspect of why facades work the way that they do.
+In fact, testability is the primary reason for Facades to even exist.
+For more information, check out the [mocking facades](/docs/testing#mocking-facades) section of the documentation.